COOPERATION WITH UNIVERSITY OFFICIALS

 - For reasons concerning the safety and well-being of anyone in the apartment.

-To protect residents right to privacy, canvassing or solicitation of funds, sales, memberships, subscriptions or distribution of literature is prohibited unless permission has been given by the Director of Housing and Residence Life or designee.
+To protect residents right to privacy, canvassing or solicitation of funds, sales, memberships, subscriptions or distribution of literature is prohibited unless permission has been given by the Executive Director of Housing and Residence Life or designee.
 State law prohibits using state property for private enterprise.
 No concessions or business of any type may be operated by a student, family member, or other person from the living unit or in the apartment complex.
 This applies to baby sitting, Avon, Tupperware, and other similar businesses run from private residences.

 Water, shaving cream, paint ball or similar "fights" are not permitted.
 Objects such as, but not limited to, firecrackers, water hoses, water guns, paint ball equipment and containers of water are not to be discharged or thrown in the corridors, student units, and public areas or from windows.